Sunday, March 16, 2025

 Want to know what is happening in the Region?
 Check out the Region 49 Newsletter!

-PD Calendar: Take a look at all the PD trainings we lined up here at IEA by clicking here : The IEA is an ISBE approved provider for Professional Development Clock Hours.
+PD Calendar: Take a look at all the PD training we lined up here at IEA by clicking here : The IEA is an ISBE approved provider for Professional Development Clock Hours.
 Clock hours are offered at trainings that meet the PD requirements set by ISBE.
 Events on the calendar are hosted by IEA or vetted by IEA

-February 18--Board of Education Meeting at STANTON or via Meet
+March 18--Board of Education Meeting at Lotus

 ICE and D114 Plans